 The transcripts from the Kennedy administration in the Presidential Recordings Digital Edition comprise converted versions of volumes originally published in print by W. W. Norton as well as born-digital versions published by Rotunda and created by the editors and researchers at the Miller Center’s Presidential Recordings Program.
-Currently, they are grouped into a single series: three volumes of transcripts covering Kennedy’s telephone and meeting conversations from 30 July 1962 through 28 October 1962, and a thematic volume of transcripts on Civil Rights from 1963.
+Currently, they are grouped into two different series: three chronological volumes of transcripts covering Kennedy’s telephone and meeting conversations from 30 July 1962 through 28 October 1962, and a thematic volume of transcripts on Civil Rights from 1963.

 In the summer of 1962, President John F. Kennedy installed a secret taping system in the White House.
 His aim was to record meetings and conversations he considered important, probably intending to use them when he wrote the memoir of his years in office, a book he never had the chance to write.
 These volumes provide a unique glimpse into the real workings of the Kennedy White House, presenting perhaps the most reliable record of the Kennedy presidency every published.